AmosNimos/Megamon/README.md

 # Webmon

 ![Webmon](https://github.com/limbusdev/guardian_monsters_artwork/blob/master/sprites/monsters/128x128/3_2.png?raw=true)

-🎵 Song: Webmon javascript monster, within your browser, Webmon generated creature, what an adventure, Webmon discover them all."
+🎵 Webmon javascript monster, within your browser, Webmon generated creature, what an adventure, Webmon discover them all!

-## What is it?
+## What is Webmon?
-A P0k3m0n like inspired web game, that can be played on your internet browser.
+An open source javascript P0k3m0n like inspired web game, that can be played on your internet browser.

 ## How to play?
 ⚠️ To play you need to open the web console your __browser's developer console__.
 Their most of the game information will be displayed.